-Finally, click Clear SSL state in the Content tab and press OK button.
+Finally, click Clear SSL state in the Content tab and press the OK button.

 5] Change Your Internet Security And Privacy Level

 If you have set the “High” level as your security and privacy level, it might block some unknown connections, including SSL connections.
 That may result in Err_SSL_Protocol_Error error flashing on your computer screen.

-By changing these settings to be “Medium” or “Low”, you can fix this issue and your SSL connections will not be blocked anymore.
-In order to change your internet security and privacy level, open Control Panel and choose Internet Options.
+By changing these settings to be “Medium” or “Low”, you can fix this issue, and your SSL connections will not be blocked anymore.
+To change your internet security and privacy level, open Control Panel and choose Internet Options.

 Next, select the “Security” tab and set “Medium” level.

 Do the same with the “Privacy” tab.
-After changing these settings, try to reload your Google Chrome browser again to confirm if the issue is resolved or still persists.
+After changing these settings, try to reload your Google Chrome browser again to confirm if the issue is resolved or persists.

 5] Exclude SSL protocol scanning in your Antivirus settings

 Sometimes, an Antivirus application can cause unknown problems.
 So, to fix this, simply go to Setup > Advance setting > Protocol filtering” >“SSL” > ‘Do not scan SSL protocol’.
 Why do you need to do this?
 Because at times, conflicts between antivirus and encrypted data is inevitable.
 If this method helps you troubleshoot the problem successfully, then, update your browser, your antivirus, and operating system.
 Also, clear your browser data and try to enable your SSL scanner again.